tweksteen/burst/doc/configuration.rst

   Upstream proxy.
 By default, None.

+  .. attribute:: ip

+  Default proxy ip.
+Default IP address on which Abrupt will listen.
+If None, will only listen on 127.0.0.1.
+By default, None.

   .. attribute:: port

   Default proxy port.
 See also the `port` parameter of the :func:`proxy.proxy` function.
 By default, 8080.

+  .. attribute:: target

+  Set a target in case of transparent proxying.
+If your application is not proxy-aware, use this parameter to set a target.
+By default, None.

   .. attribute:: delay